athir01/nbaAnalysis/README.md

-# Exploring shooting stats in the NBA
+# Exploring significance of 3-pointers in the NBA